The short answer

 By type — best for display

 Ask one question: when you open this binder, what do you most want to see?
-If the answer is 'how close I am to finishing a set,' sort by set.
-If it's 'all my cards have a place to go,' sort by rarity.
-If it's 'my collection looking great,' sort by type.
-Your honest answer to that question is almost always the right system — don't overthink it.
+If the answer is 'how close I am to finishing a set', sort by set.
+If it is 'all my cards have a place to go', sort by rarity.
+If it is 'my collection looking great', sort by type or by colour.
+If it is 'the story of the game', sort by release order.
+If it is 'the art', sort by artist.
+Your honest answer is almost always the right system, and second-guessing it is how people end up re-sorting the same binder three times.
+The one thing worth checking before you commit is whether the binder will grow: set order and rarity order both absorb new cards gracefully, colour and artist do not, and that difference matters more after a year than it does on day one.

 The two-binder system most people end up with

-There's a reason experienced collectors stop trying to make one binder do everything: the goals genuinely conflict.
-A set binder wants strict order and empty gaps; a display binder wants only your best cards with no gaps at all.
-Running both — a by-set completion binder and a by-rarity or by-type showcase — lets each one be great at its job.
-Start with whichever matters more to you and add the second when your collection outgrows the first.
+There is a reason experienced collectors stop trying to make one binder do everything: the goals genuinely conflict.
+A set binder wants strict order and empty gaps; a display binder wants only your best cards and no gaps at all.
+A binder built to sell wants neither.
+Running two — a by-set completion binder and a by-rarity or by-colour showcase — lets each be good at its job instead of mediocre at both.
+Start with whichever matters more to you, add the second when the collection outgrows the first, and do not feel obliged to move a card permanently: cards migrate between binders as a collection matures, and that is the system working rather than failing.

 Switching systems without starting over

-If you've outgrown your current setup, you don't have to re-sleeve everything in one sitting.
-Pull cards into temporary stacks by your new categories first, lay out the page order on a table, and only then load the pages.
-Side-loading pages make this painless because cards slide in and out cleanly.
-Do it one set or one type at a time over a few evenings rather than trying to rebuild the whole binder at once.
+If you have outgrown your current setup, you do not have to re-sleeve everything in one sitting.
+Pull cards into temporary stacks by your new categories first, lay the page order out on a table, and only then load the pages — loading straight from a binder into a binder is how you end up with three pages done and cards everywhere.
+Side-loading pages make this painless because cards slide in and out cleanly without being forced past a lip.
+Do one set or one type at a time over a few evenings rather than attempting the whole binder at once, and keep the old binder assembled until the new one is finished so nothing lives loose on a desk in between.
+If the switch is a big one, this is also the natural moment to check page and binder quality, which our binder-choosing guide covers.